ratana-pich/data/kh/source_data/LASSP/systematic_land_registration_2013/systematic_land_registration_2013_metadata.md

 Completeness

-This dataset provides SLR registration as of March 2013.
+This dataset provides SLR as of March 2013.
 According to Save Cambodia's Wildlife's Atlas of Cambodia, the government intended to extend SLR to all Cambodian provinces from September 2013.

-Processes
+Process(es)

-Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in GeoTIFF format.
+Data were provided to ODC directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in vector format.
 The data were then changed to CSV format.

-Sources
+Source(s)

 Ministry of Land Management, Urban Planning and Construction.
-Land Administration Sub-Sector Program (LASSP) newsletter.
-Phnom Penh, 2013.
+Land Administration Sub-Sector Program (LASSP). (title) newsletter.
+2013.

 Save Cambodia's Wildlife.
-"Land."
-Atlas of Cambodia: maps on socio-economic development and environment.
+"Land." *Atlas of Cambodia: maps on socio-economic development and environment*.
 Second ed.
 Phnom Penh, 2014.
 131. Print.

 Contact